Laila Ali salutes social activism of athletes with awards

 “Any time he was there, it was extra, extra special,” she said.
 “I could see that light in his eyes.”

-Because of the coronavirus pandemic, the award winners will be celebrated in a virtual event available for streaming on Yahoo Sports.
+Because of the coronavirus pandemic, the award winners will be celebrated in a virtual event available for streaming on Yahoo Sports at 8 p.m.
+ET.
 It will feature Candace Parker, Tom Brady and Natalie Portman, a part-owner of the new National Women’s Soccer League franchise in Los Angeles.

 Here are more thoughts from the 42-year-old Ali, who was featured on “Home Made Simple” on the Oprah Winfrey Network and is married to former NFL player Curtis Conway.
 They have two children and live in Los Angeles.